 It’s easy and secure.
 Use your PayPal account or your debit/credit card.

-The specialist at Ohio State University diagnosed with Hypertrophic Osteodystrophy, and we then set out to determine the best course of treatment for him.
-After many consultations with different vets and specialist, it was determined that Ozzy’s quality of life was best to not do surgical procedures on his legs.
+The specialist at Ohio State University diagnosed him with Hypertrophic Osteodystrophy, and we then set out to determine the best course of treatment for him.
+After many consultations with different vets and specialists, it was determined that Ozzy’s quality of life was best to not do surgical procedures on his legs.
 But because of how young Ozzy is future care would be needed is more based on preventative and preserving his use of the legs, so water therapy, medications, for now, are being used with the potential for a need of a cart at some point in his later life.